Updated August, 2020

 Cloud Assembly provides the ability to create Provider and on-demand networks, plus use existing software defined networks, through our integrations with VMware NSX.
 NSX isn’t the only option available for Infrastructure as Code needs.
 Cloud Assembly also allows you to leverage the network resources provided by public cloud providers.
 Over the next four posts, I’ll go through how to configure the networking options for Cloud Assembly and NSX, explain blueprint options, and which network constructs are created during the deployment process.
 For this post, I’ll walk through the initial setup and configuration of the vSphere and NSX Cloud Accounts.
 Also I will cover how to work with discovered compute and network objects.

-This blog article assumes you have access to Cloud Assembly, a Cloud Proxy is deployed ( or video ) on premises, you’ve covered all your pre-req bases and are ready to configure and deploy compute and network resources.
+This blog article assumes you have access to Cloud Assembly, a Cloud Proxy is deployed ( or video ) on premises if you’re using vRA Cloud, you’ve covered all your pre-req bases and are ready to configure and deploy compute and network resources.
 If you’re not there yet, no problem, you can learn more and create a Cloud Services account here, then check out the getting started documentation and come back when you’re ready.

 Adding Cloud Accounts

-Shown below, I added vc-south and nsx-south.
-NSX (nsx-south) is now a capability available to the vc-south environment.
-When deployment decisions are made involving networking, where the capabilities match the blueprint, the association between vc-south and nsx-south will be taken into account.
+Shown below, I added the vCenter from our environment.
+NSX is now a capability available to my vSphere environment.
+When deployment decisions are made involving networking, where the capabilities match the blueprint, the association between vCenter and NSX will be taken into account.

 Viewing Discovered Resources

-Clicking a switch name opens a new window where you can add configurations or view details for that switch.
-The first thing I did was add the routed network CIDR, 192.168.1.0/24 and default gateway.
-Adding the CIDR and gateway allows it to be used later in the Network Profile for IP allocation.
+Clicking a switch name opens a new window where you add configurations or view details for that switch.
+The first thing I did was add the CIDR and default gateway.
+Adding the CIDR and gateway allows it to be used later in the Network Profile for IP allocation and external access.
 You can add other details such as domain, DNS servers and search domains.
 Public IP assignment is available for entities using this switch by checking the Support public IP box.
 Also I can choose to make this the default switch for this zone.
 Choosing default for zone means the switch will be used, unless other constraints are present, when a blueprint calls for the switch’s associated Cloud Zone.
 If you’re not sure what Cloud Zones are, you can read more in the Cloud Assembly documentation.
-In this case I also added a tag to constraint, net:ext, which allows me to deploy networks that only use this switch.
+You can also add a tag to constraint deployments to this switch.
 Click Save once the updates are complete.

 Once those areas have been configured, we can focus on setting up Network Profiles.
 In the second post, I will walk through how to setup network profiles that will be used when Cloud Assembly makes placement decisions.
 Over the next three posts I will cover how to configure and use network profiles, the different network types, and finally load balancers.